jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
 I consider that pure enough for my needs.

 Almost all design options presented here will be with these Pure Unstable/Flexible elements.
 All the fun is in the Adapter zone.
-Red Hexagons are mosly unchanged of the diagrams.
+Red Hexagons are mostly unchanged in the diagrams.
 They don't change as we _flex_ the Adapters.
-Likewise, the Red External Frameworks and Depenencies don't change either.
+Likewise, the Red External Frameworks and Dependencies don't change either.

 # I is for Interface, or is it?
 Interface names start with `I` in C# by convention.
 It's reminiscent of [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), which I've not much cared for myself.
 Hungarian Notation always reminded me of Klingon.